Child Custody TRUSTED ADVICE. UNWAVERING ADVOCACY.

 Child Custody Lawyers Serving Newark, Morristown, and New York

 Nothing is more important to a parent than ensuring the welfare of his or her children and retaining a meaningful relationship with them after a divorce.
-This is particularly true for a parent who will no longer be residing with the children following separation or divorce.
-In that circumstance, it is critical to obtain parenting time rights that will allow the non-custodial parent to maintain the ability to actively parent the child despite a legal change in marital status.
+This is particularly true for the parent who will no longer be residing with the children.
+In that circumstance, it is critical to obtain parenting time rights that will allow the non-custodial parent to actively parent the child despite a legal change in marital status.

 • Joint or sole legal custody